Virginia Dare: Tourism and advertising

 Virginia Dare's name has become a tourist attraction for North Carolina.
 Many locations are named after her, including Dare County, North Carolina; the Virginia Dare Trail, a section of NC 12; Virginia Dare Memorial Bridge, the second, newest, and widest bridge spanning the Croatan Sound connecting Roanoke Island to Manns Harbor, carrying US 64.
 Residents of Roanoke Island celebrate Virginia Dare's birthday each year with an Elizabethan Renaissance fair.
 A statue of Virginia as a grown woman, nude and wrapped in a fishnet, is on display in the Elizabethan Gardens on the island.
 At Smith Mountain Lake, a reservoir in Virginia created by damming the Roanoke River, there is an active tour boat named Virginia Dare.

 Virginia Dare's name has also been used to sell a number of products.
 Virginia Dare was the name of the first commercial wine to sell after the repeal of Prohibition in 1933.
 The Virginia Dare Extract Company, a maker of vanilla products, sells its products with a symbol of Virginia as a fresh-faced, blonde girl wearing a white ruffled mob cap.
-The company's Web site notes that Virginia Dare symbolizes "wholesomeness and purity".
+The company's website notes that Virginia Dare symbolizes "wholesomeness and purity".
 In Rancho Cucamonga, California, a now-defunct winery called Virginia Dare is on the corner of Haven Avenue and Foothill Boulevard (U.S. Route 66).